 From a business risk perspective, cannabis companies use artificial intelligence, predictive data, and machine learning technology from companies like Adherence Compliance to analyze compliance data and predict where marijuana license holders are most likely to fail.
 This enables them to make critical decisions in advance in order to mitigate those risks.

 4. Big Data Improves Efficiency and Revenue

 A number of technology companies are developing solutions to improve operational efficiencies so cannabis businesses can streamline and automate processes and increase revenue.
-Several tech companies that offer solutions to cultivators have gotten a lot of attention over the past year, including Motorleaf, which tracks the growth rate of cannabis plants using artificial intelligence.
+Several tech companies that offer solutions to cultivators have gotten a lot of attention over the past couple of years, including Motorleaf, which tracks the growth rate of cannabis plants using artificial intelligence.

 The GrowLife system uses data and artificial intelligence to automatically make changes based on growing conditions to reduce the cost of production and the risk of over-supply.
 At urban-gro, big data is processed at scale using its Soleil Technologies solution.
 Through predictive metrics, cultivators can make quick and better decisions that lead to improved crop outcomes.

 Canada’s Wayland Group provides an integrated platform to cultivators that uses predictive data, artificial intelligence, and automation for environmental monitoring and building management.
 The result is improved asset utilization, fewer employees, shorter time-to-market, higher yield crops, and lower costs.